Nugwxa/cravezy/README.md

-# Chef's Kitchen
+# Cravezy

-Takeaway ordering platform
+A takeaway ordering platform